-No doubt inside another 2 decades, China will have found its place in the world and better able to understand and interact with those who hold a slightly different view.
+No doubt inside another 2 decades, China will have found its place in the world.
+Be better able to understand and interact with those who hold a slightly different view.

-But until then, overseas brands and organisations need to be mindful that this is not their native country, and somethings which may be OK “back home” simply are not going to fly in Asia.
+But until then, overseas brands and organisations need to be mindful that this is not their native country.
+Somethings which may be OK “back home” simply are not going to fly in Asia.

 With that in mind we are pleased to be able to share with you this report from Jing Daily.
 It covers market research, best practices, and case studies.
 For any foreign firm looking at entering or already in China this guide on avoiding or limiting the fallout from controversies in China is an invaluable must read.

 Read Jing Daily’s overview and download your own guide to “Surviving Scandal in China’s Luxury Market.”

 Talk to Fanfan today about your China Social Media Marketing Plan.

 A GenY or Millennial generation Ms Wang brings a fresh, modern, personally realistic viewpoint on how to reach this much coveted China consumer group.

 Prior to helping start the Bicaverse, Fan studied Fashion Marketing at Manchester university.
 She has also travelled extensively across Europe.

 A strong supporter of Chinese fashion designers Fan has a close network with many like minded China marketing professionals being instrumental in many of our client’s success.